 Who doesn’t enjoy seeing someone rise from the ashes and improve themselves in the process?

 Everyone has something they want to achieve.
 Seeing others do it gives us inspiration.

-That’s why it’s satisfying when you witness it in an anime series.
-Assuming the story is written well, and the characters have tons of depth or good character development in general.
+That’s why witnessing it in an anime series is satisfying.
+Assuming the story is written well, the characters have tons of depth or good character development.

 Anime About Achieving Your Dreams:

 New Game starts off with the well-mannered, respectful character: Aoba Suzukaze.

 She has one goal: to work for a gaming company to live out her dreams while getting paid to do it.